jmaxsfu/pub607-23/Files.md

 Text is special because we know how to process it, and so making computers process text is an extension of our own understanding, as opposed to something unique that has to be invented (like Photoshop or something).

-### A tale of two paradigms
+## A tale of two paradigms

 Interestingly, the history of how we think about text in computers has two parallel traditions, very different in approach.
 These intersect here and there, but are almost two distinct *paradigms*.

 The first tradition starts with text files, and builds structure into these files in order to deal with things like formatting, metadata, and so on.
-This tradition comes out of old-school typesetting and leads through Standard Generalized Markup Language (1980s) to eXtensible Markup Language (XML) and HyperText Markup Language (HTML) in the 90s and beyond.
+This tradition comes out of old-school typesetting and leads through Standard Generalized Markup Language (SGML, from the 1980s), HyperText Markup Language (HTML, early 1990s), to eXtensible Markup Language (XML, from the late 1990s).
 It is the approach that underlies the Web and most "digital publishing" formats.

 In this way of thinking, the text and its innate structures are of paramount importance, and things like formatting and layout are secondary; they need to be layered onto the underlying text structures.
 This approach is extremely well suited to accessibility, as a single text can be manifest in different formats for different audiences or different contexts.